-Our renowned experts diagnose and treat hundreds of patients with adrenal gland tumors each year, giving us a remarkable level of experience and expertise that translates into exemplary care.
+Our renowned experts diagnose and treat hundreds of patients with adrenal gland tumors each year, giving us a remarkable level of experience and expertise that translates into exemplary adrenal gland treatment.
 Your personal team of specialists, which may include endocrinologists, surgeons, nuclear medicine physicians, medical oncologists and radiation oncologists, meets regularly and communicates closely.
 They work together – and with you – to be sure you receive the best care.

 Accurate diagnosis of adrenal gland tumors is often challenging, and it requires a high degree of skill and experience.
 MD Anderson’s laboratories provide a range of specialized approaches, including radiographic scanning, adreno-venous sampling and biochemical testing, to diagnose and determine the extent of disease.
 And, since many adrenal gland tumors are inherited, we offer comprehensive genetic testing and counseling.

-Your treatment at MD Anderson includes the most advanced methods with the least impact on the body, including targeted therapies and nuclear medicine approaches.
+Your adrenal tumor treatment at MD Anderson includes the most advanced methods with the least impact on the body, including targeted therapies and nuclear medicine approaches.
 If surgery is necessary, our surgeons are often able to perform less-invasive procedures.

 Because some adrenal gland tumors are rare, clinical trials can be difficult to find.
 As one of the nation’s premier programs, we offer research studies of innovative treatments that may be your best option for certain adrenal gland tumors, such as adrenal cancer, malignant pheochromocytomas and paragangliomas.

 The adrenal glands are part of the endocrine system, which releases hormones into the blood system.
 Hormones are important in many body processes, including metabolism, sexual development and puberty, and stress.